AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 Yes, you can export notes content as pdf by following the steps below:

-1. In the Home page, click any course card for which you want to export the Notes.&nbsp;
+1. In the Home page, click any course card for which you want to export the Notes.
 1. Click Notes tab.
 1. To send notes to your registered email-id, click Email notes option.
 1. To download the notes as pdf, click Download notes.